Surds and Indices

 The process of converting a surd to a rational number by multiplying it with a suitable number is called rationalization.
 To rationalize, we multiply the surd with a rationalizing factor.
 When the rationalizing factor is multiplied with the surd, we get a rational number.

-It is to be noted that there are always multiple rationalizing factors available.
-In the above example, we could have also multiplied with to rationalize it,
+multiple rationalizing factors available.
+In the above example, we could have

 since